Are you looking for the best knowledge base examples?

 Asana introduces an unconventional knowledge base design, naming the resource center Guide, which speaks for itself.
 Instead of regular articles, Asana funnels users into the following four buckets:

-• Another option it offers is to get tips, including comprehensive articles with GIFs and tips to skim through the product’s basics.
+- Another option it offers is to get tips, including comprehensive articles with GIFs and tips to skim through the product’s basics.

 Asana holds the first position in this list because of its sharability.
-All of its resources are accessible to its customers and others.
-Also, Asana offers quick links to help users skip ahead to sections they want.
+All of its knowledge base resources are accessible to its customers and others.
+Also, Asana offers quick links to help users skip to the sections they want.
 It saves the time users otherwise spend scanning the page to find the right content.
 In addition, Asana has all the sections linked in its knowledge base on a sidebar, so you can find other resources without visiting the homepage.

 Key Takeaways